 “The IPA is our best selling beer at retail every week, with exceptions only when we have something new or when people [have] drank everything we made the week before,” wrote Conley.
 “I’m not going to pretend that I have the answer to why this is, though.
 I have ideas, but obviously speaking factually about why people like what they like is at best fraught with peril and at worst complete drivel.”

-Four Reasons Why IPAs Are so Popular
+4 Reasons Why the IPA Is so Popular

 - They taste good.

 Dan is the first to admit that this is just his list, but I liked it so much that I wanted to elaborate on his points.

 It is important that Conley has separate entries for taste and flavor.
 It might interest you to know that they are not quite the same thing.
 Along with sight, smell, touch and hearing, taste is one of our five senses.
 Our taste buds recognize sweet, salty, sour, umami and bitter.